beckermr/stackvana/README.md

 ### Finishing the Installation on OSX

-In order to finish the OSX installation, run the following commands
+In order to finish the OSX installation, run the following commands in your activated `conda` environment

 ```bash
 $ eups install distrib -v -t ${LSST_DM_TAG} lsst_distrib